scummvm/scummvm/backends/platform/atari/readme.txt

 uses an intermediate buffer for storing the rectangles but yet it remembers which ones they were.
 It works also on plain Videl and applies the chunky to planar process to each one of the rectangles separately, avoiding fullscreen updates (but if such is needed, there is an optimized code path for it).
-Vsync() is used the same way as in the previous mode, i.e. screen tearing is still possible.

 Pros: